 - Spoon into a 23 cm cake mould or better still an I Love Cake mould.

 - Mix the demerara sugar and flaked almonds together then scatter over the top of the cake.

-- Bake at 180°C for 35 minutes or until a cake tester comes out clean.
+Bake at 180°C for 35 minutes or until a cake tester comes out clean.
 Leave to cool for 15 minutes, then turn out onto a wire rack covered in greaseproof paper to avoid the rack pattern being imprinted onto the cake.
+Leave to cool completely.